The Power of Perception: Navigating Brand Safety in the Era of Fake News

 Nearly a year ago, GDI published another report about how ad tech giants are serving ads to (and thereby funding) websites that spread misinformation regarding the ongoing Russia-Ukraine conflict.
 The same companies were also named in a more recent report about ad tech companies funding websites that spread misogynistic disinformation.

-While GDI is not naming advertisers in their reports, most consumers on the web aren’t aware of how digital advertising works and blame advertisers for funding the spread of misinformation and fake news.
-Clearly, there is a gap between consumers’ expectations and what is being achieved with brand safety best practices.
+While GDI does not name advertisers in their reports, most consumers on the web aren’t aware of how digital advertising works and blame advertisers for funding the spread of misinformation and fake news.
+There is a gap between consumers’ expectations and what is being achieved with brand safety best practices.

 How to Combat the Impact of Fake News?